kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 on the EndpointSelector are copied to its EndpointSlices.
 The controller owns `kubernetes.io/endpoint-selector-name` and other reserved EndpointSlice labels.
 This KEP does not introduce general annotation propagation.

+For each EndpointSelector port, the controller copies `appProtocol` to the corresponding EndpointSlice port.
+This preserves application-protocol metadata for EndpointSlice consumers of explicitly created EndpointSelectors.

 ### Service Projection Mapping